CICE-Consortium/CICE/doc/source/science_guide/sg_modelcomps.rst

 :cite:`Dukowicz00` as adapted for sea ice by :cite:`Lipscomb04`; this scheme is discussed in Section :ref:`horiz-trans`.
-Ice is transported in thickness space using the remapping scheme of :cite:`Lipscomb01`, as described in the `Icepack ITD documentation <https://cice-consortium-icepack.readthedocs.io/en/master/science_guide/sg_itd.html#ice-thickness-distribution>`).
-The mechanical redistribution scheme, based on :cite:`Thorndike75`, :cite:`Rothrock75`, :cite:`Hibler80`, :cite:`Flato95`, and :cite:`Lipscomb07` is outlined in Section :ref:`mech-red`.
+Ice is transported in thickness space using the remapping scheme of :cite:`Lipscomb01`.
+The mechanical redistribution scheme, based on :cite:`Thorndike75`, :cite:`Rothrock75`, :cite:`Hibler80`, :cite:`Flato95`, and :cite:`Lipscomb07` is outlined in the `Icepack Documentation <https://cice-consortium-icepack.readthedocs.io/en/master/science_guide/index.html>`_.
 To solve the horizontal transport and ridging equations, we need the ice velocity :math:`{\bf u}`, and to compute transport in thickness space, we must know the the ice growth rate :math:`f` in each thickness category.
 We use the